dannywuwu/notes/InterviewQuickstart.md

 ### Example: Squares of a Sorted Array

-Given an array of integers sorted in non-decreasing order, return an array of the squares of each number (also sorted in non-decreasing order)
+> Given an array of integers sorted in non-decreasing order, return an array of the squares of each number (also sorted in non-decreasing order)

 `[-4, -1, 0, 3, 10] -> [0, 1, 9, 16, 100]`

+**Answer**

 1. Have both pointers start on the absolute lowest number (in this case 0)
 2. Move 1 pointer to the left, 1 pointer to the right
 3. Compare both pointed values, appending the smaller squared one to the result